Introduction

 )

-if error.message == "authorization_pending":
+if error and error.message == "authorization_pending":

 # If the authorization is pending, try again.